tbrunsch/Zenodot/README.md

     * For the sake of simplicity we decided that the accessibility of fields, methods, and constructors is independent of context the expression is evaluated in.
 If the minimum access modifier is `AccessModifier.PUBLIC`, then you cannot access protected fields, even if they are fields of the context.
     * The minimum access modifier is not considered when accessing classes.
 The reason is that we want to avoid loading classes only for determining their access modifier.

-  - Dynamic typing: You can specify whether to enable or disable dynamic typing.
-By default, it is disabled.
+  - Evaluation mode: You can specify how expressions are evaluated: With static typing, with dynamic typing, or with a hybrid.
+By default, the hybrid is selected.
 See [Dynamic Typing](#dynamic-typing) for details and [Dynamic Typing Example](#dynamic-typing-example) for an example.

   - Consider all classes for class completions: You can specify whether all top-level classes are considered for class completions.
 By default, they are not.
 When this option is enabled, then you also get code completions for classes you have not imported even if you only enter their simple name.
 Note that this option may take some time because all top-level classes will be considered.
 Additionally, this option does not make importing classes obsolete:
     * Simple names of classes that have not been imported are not valid when evaluating expressions.
 They are just considered for code completions.